 South Dakota Law: Court Records and Registry

 Relevant parts of South Dakota adoption law related to court adoptions and the state’s adoption registry.
+Includes revisions to section 25-6-15, effective July 1, 2023.
 The entire South Dakota adoption statute is available here.

 25-6-15.
 Restrictions on access to court records in adoption proceedings—Court order required for disclosure of information—Notice of hearing to department or adoption agency—Disclosure not contested nor supported